Apurwa-Rokade/SocialBlog-React/README.md

 # SocialBlog

-A full-stack blogging application built using React, Appwrite, and other technologies.
-The project includes authentication services, CRUD operations, and file handling capabilities.
+Developed and implemented a feature-rich blogging application using React, Appwrite, and Redux.

 ## Features:
 - User authentication (signup, login, logout) using Appwrite